 Harsh penalties are not always the best way to deal with a criminal charge, especially when the offense is related to drugs or alcohol.
 Treatment and education can help an individual avoid future run-ins with the law and will not make a one-time mistake lead to a lifetime of punishment.

 Alternatives to a conviction or alternatives to incarceration can include treatment programs, diversion programs, or deferred prosecution.
-If you are facing criminal charges and want to avoid a permanent criminal record, contact the Joshua Wilson Law Firm for a case evaluation in Raymore, Missouri.
+If you are facing criminal charges and want to avoid a permanent criminal record, contact the Higher Level Legal Law Firm for a case evaluation in Raymore, Missouri.

 Alternatives to Criminal Convictions and Jail Time in Missouri